arthurprs/canopydb/README.md

 ### Fjall and Rocksdb

 Rocksdb and Fjall both implement Log-Structured-Merge Trees (LSMs) with optional support for transactions.
 These implementations can achieve higher random write performance, read-free writes and lower space utilization.
 Although these may come with tradeoffs like utilizing more file descriptors, more CPU overhead and write transactions that must fit in memory.

+## Status

+Canopydb should be considered early stage software and new releases could be incompatible.
+Do not trust it with production data.

+Help is welcome to test and improve it, hopefully removing the disclaimer above.
+It's been an experimental project for many years and rewritten a few times.
+Even though it's reasonably well tested, there could be bugs and sharp API corners.

 ## License